shantarao/singly-android/README.md

 Sample implementations are contained in the SinglyAndroidExamples project in the examples.
 The com.singly.android.examples.MainActivity and ProfilesActivity show usage of the SinglyClient class to authenticate and perform API calls.

+## Downloading dependencies
+To handle dependency management, toavoid storing jars in git, and to allow building and installing from the command line, we use Ant and Ivy.
+To use the SDK you will need both Ant and Ivy installed on your build machine.
+Once you have cloned the git repository, go into the sdk folder and examples folder and run the following command.

+  ant resolve

+This will pull in all dependency jars into the libs folder.
+The android compatibility support jar is also copied from Android SDK directory.
+This assumes that you have the android extras compatibility jars installed.
+If not they can be installed from the Android SDK manager.

 ## Registering Your Singly App

 In order to use the Android client you will need to do the following: